stereotype441/language/resources/type-system/inference2.md

     `double`, whose runtime behavior is to evaluate to an instance of `double` representing the value `i`.

-  - If `i` cannot be represented _precisely_ by an instance of `double`, then it is a compile-time error.
+  - If `i` cannot be represented _precisely_ by an instance of `double`, then there is a compile-time error.
 TODO(paulberry): does the analyzer actually implement this behavior?

 - Otherwise, if `l` is a hexadecimal integer literal, 2<sup>63</sup> ≤ `i` <